anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 pledge:
 : device that is to be bootstrapped into a target domain.
-  It requests an LDevID, a Locally significant Device IDentifier, using IDevID credentials installed by its manufacturer.
+  It requests an LDevID using IDevID credentials installed by its manufacturer.

 RA:
 : Registration Authority, the PKI component to which